 • Collaboration with school staff in supporting your

-child's individualized program.
+child's needs or individualized program.

 • Training for staff, teachers, shadows and tutors.